V-Lab@ANDC

 Aim

-This virtual lab on 2D Matrices in Python is designed for undergraduate students.
-It aims to simplify the understanding of two-dimensional arrays by combining theory, visual aids, and interactive coding tools.
+This virtual lab on 2D Matrices is designed for undergraduate students.
+It aims to simplify the understanding of two-dimensional matrix by combining theory, visual aids, and interactive coding tools.
 The lab offers hands-on practice with matrix operations such as creation, traversal, and manipulation.
-By providing quizzes and step-by-step visualizations, it helps learners strengthen both conceptual clarity and problem-solving skills.
-This virtual setup ensures accessible, self-paced learning, especially for those without access to physical lab resources.

 Theory & Applications